ccamel/playground-binding.scala/README.md

 The purpose of this playground is to explore, study and assess in the first place the [binding.scala] library, and secondly [scalajs].

-The showcases are intented to:
+The showcases are intended to:

 - be fairly simple and understandable (static/serverless [SPA]);
 - highlight some aspects of the [binding.scala] library, like binding forms, fine-grained bindings, performance, interoperability with other JS libraries...